urielsinger/PPI-unbias/README.md

 # On Biases of Attention in Scientific Discovery

-This repository provides a reference data used in the paper:<br>
+This repository provides the data used in the paper:<br>
 > On Biases of Attention in Scientific Discovery<br>
 > Uriel Singer, Kira Radinsky and Eric Horvitz<br>
 > Bioinformatics<br>